-The recipe is basically this: mix two tablespoons miso into four tablespoons unsalted butter.
+The recipe is basically this: mix four tablespoons miso into two tablespoons unsalted butter.
 Add some cracked pepper.

 It’s so simple but completely genius and it changed the way I cook.
 I use variations of it on everything.
 Grilled shrimp, sautéed spinach, charred green beans, baked tofu.

 In this version I’ve added some extra flavorings like garlic and ginger.
 A little sweet and sour from maple syrup and rice vinegar.
 Once you mix it all together, you want to rub it all over the chicken and also get a little of it under the skin.
 Be gentle.
 You don’t want to pull the skin off, just lift up a corner and tuck some under.

 If the meat is cooked before the skin is brown enough, place it under the broiler for a minute or two but watch it carefully.
 The sugar in the marinade can burn easily.

 - We served this with brown rice and these dead-simple Quick-Pickled Cucumbers.

 - This Teriyaki Brown Rice Salad would also be a great side.